mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_Desktop/Using_Github_Desktop.md

 ## Making a pull request

-Since our goal is getting the changes of our fork into the original wiki we'll request that by submitting a pull request (aka *PR*).
+Since the goal is getting the changes of your fork into the original wiki we'll request that by submitting a pull request (aka *PR*).
 This is the final step!

 {% include spoiler-start %}